SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

   * "no mock or fake cluster components" can be ignored, since the e2e tests of SCS should be used to test real clusters and their functionality
   * for this test procedure, the Sonobuoy e2e plugin should be run in addition to the SCS kaas conformance tests

-> proof of work: `../Tests/kaas/kaas-sonobuoy-go-example-e2e-framework/`
+> proof of concept: `../Tests/kaas/kaas-sonobuoy-go-example-e2e-framework/`

 ### _Option 2_ Go approach 2: Reuse the kubernetes own e2e test infrastructure and framework